WHAT’S IN THIS REVIEW?

 Then there’s a Streaming Bundle, which gives access to the USA, UK, France, Germany, Spain, and Japan, as well as two streaming IP addresses.

 Each is priced differently depending on the length of time you’re willing to commit to, and it’s reasonably expensive when all things are considered.
-Then there are the multiple add-ons, which begin to rack up in price rapidly:
+Then there are the multiple add-ons, which begin to rack up in price rapidly.
+Keep in mind that we do offer deals on TorGuard as they come through.

 Payment options are plentiful, as they accept: